Subscribe to updates

 Next Steps

-The Board was scheduled to be updated on the progress of engagement sessions, with a focus on defining the Vision for Peterlee East.
-Confirmation of the Neighbourhood Board and any boundary alteration proposals were due by 17 July 2026.
-The procurement of an events team was also a next step, with large-scale events to be booked thereafter.
-Draft submissions of the 10-year vision and Pride in Place Plan were expected by October 2026, with the final submission due by 28 November 2026.
+The Board was scheduled to receive updates on engagement sessions to help define the Vision for Peterlee East.
+Key upcoming actions included confirming the Neighbourhood Boards and any boundary alteration proposals to MHCLG by 17 July 2026, progressing the procurement of an events team, presenting a draft submission of the 10-year vision and Pride in Place Plan by October 2026, and submitting the final plan to MHCLG by 28 November 2026.

 Attendees